 Looking for more vegan recipes?
 Check my archives!

-If you made this veggie burger recipe, please rate it and comment below!
+If you made this recipe, please rate it and comment below!
 You can also follow me and share your creations by tagging me!
 I’d love to feature your #triedandtruerecipes creation on my feed!

 Warm Farro Salad with Basil